-UBS expects to be sued by U.S. Justice Dept over crisis-era mortgage securities
+UBS expects to be sued by U.S. Justice Department over crisis-era mortgage securities

 The U.S. Department of Justice did not immediately respond to a request for comment.

-UBS said it had been advised by the Justice Department that the law enforcement agency intends to file the civil complaint.
-It anticipates the Justice Department will seek unspecified monetary penalties regarding the mortgage securities, which date back to 2006 and 2007.
+UBS said the Justice Department advised the bank that it intends to file the lawsuit.
+It anticipates the Justice Department will seek unspecified monetary penalties stemming from mortgage securities which date back to 2006 and 2007.

-The lawsuit would be among the last actions over misconduct in the sale and pooling of mortgage securities which helped to cause the financial crisis.
+The lawsuit against UBS, a small originator of U.S. residential mortgages at the time, is among the last actions over misconduct in the sale and pooling of mortgage securities which helped to cause the financial crisis.

-The Department of Justice has settled similar claims with Citigroup Inc , Deutsche Bank AG , JPMorgan Chase & Co, Credit Suisse Group AG (CSGN.S), Morgan Stanley, Goldman Sachs Group Inc , Bank of America Corp and Barclays Plc .
+In recent years, the Justice Department has settled similar claims with Citigroup Inc, Deutsche Bank AG, JPMorgan Chase & Co, Credit Suisse Group AG, Morgan Stanley, Goldman Sachs Group Inc, Bank of America Corp and Barclays Plc.

 Barclays settled for $2 billion in March after resisting a penalty the U.S. government sought near the end of the Obama administration in 2016.
 Justice had sought a much higher fine at the time and, when the two sides could not come to terms, the department filed a lawsuit.

-More recently, HSBC Holdings Plc agreed to pay $765 million last month to settle with the Justice Department over its sale of defective mortgage securities before the crisis, while major player Royal Bank of Scotland Group Plc reached a $4.9 billion deal in May.
+More recently, HSBC Holdings Plc agreed to pay $765 million in October to settle with the Justice Department over its sale of defective mortgage securities before the crisis, while major player Royal Bank of Scotland Group Plc reached a $4.9 billion deal in May.

+After the crisis, banks were accused of deceiving investors about the quality of loans underlying the mortgage-backed securities they pooled and sold, with loans made to borrowers with no ability to repay them and based on inflated home appraisals.

+UBS, which originated $1.5 billion of U.S. residential mortgages in a $5 trillion market, lost more than $45 billion when the housing market collapsed, a person familiar with the matter told Reuters.

 Reporting by Karen Freifeld in New York; Editing by Chris Reese and Lisa Shumaker